BELALP - FOGGENHORN - BIRGISCH

 Author’s tip

-Once you reach the Foggenhorn, enjoy the views of the Bietschhorn and Matterhorn and the Gredetschtal valley.
+Upon reaching the Foggenhorn, enjoy the view of the Bietschhorn as well as the Matterhorn and the view into the Gredetsch valley.

-For those who are free from giddiness and sure-footed, there is a spectacular vantage point on the Nesselalp.
+For those free from vertigo and sure-footed, there is a spectacular viewpoint on the Nesselalp.

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of path impairment when you go on a hike.
+Especially in autumn, be aware that fallen leaves on the ground can conceal unevenness, roots, stones, or holes on the path.
+After storms, trees can still fall or branches can fall afterward.
+Particularly in adverse weather conditions, natural paths can have muddy and slippery sections.
+You should expect such trail impairments when hiking.

 Map